BloomTech-Labs/DS-GoodNews/README.md

 We use the Flask microframework as the backend to serve these articles/stories to client applications via RESTful web services.
 We use SQLAlchemy on top of PostgreSQL for database.

+Natural language processing of the articles was done using newspaper, which is built on NLTK (Natural Language Toolkit).
+The headlines were vectorized with sci-kit learn's tfidf vectorizer and parts of speech were extracted with NLTK.

 ## Web API
 Method GET /stories/?timestamp={timestamp}
 Get non-clickbait stories after the timestamp